Respect. Honor. Peace. Unity.

 Lacrosse is one of the oldest team sports in North America, with documented roots that date back to the early 17th century.
 Native American lacrosse was played throughout modern Canada, but was most popular around the Great Lakes, Mid-Atlantic seaboard, and American South.
 Traditional lacrosse games were sometimes semi-major events that could last several days, with as many as 100 to 1,000 men from opposing villages or tribes participating.
 Some games were played to settle inter-tribal disputes, while other times lacrosse was played to toughen young warriors for combat, or for recreation, or as part of festivals, or for religious reasons.
 Ultimately, it was always for the pleasure of the Creator.
 Modern day lacrosse descends from and resembles the stickball games played by these various Native American communities.

-The Iroquois Nationals represent the Iroquois Confederacy in international men's field lacrosse competition.
-They are currently ranked third in the world by World Lacrosse after winning the Bronze Medal at the 2018 World Lacrosse Championship.
-The Iroquois Nationals took part in their first international competition in 1990 at the World Lacrosse Championship in Australia, finishing fifth out of five teams.
+The Haudenosaunee Nationals represent the Native American community in World Lacrosse events.
+The men's field team is currently ranked third in the world by World Lacrosse after winning the bronze medal at the 2018 World Lacrosse Championship.
+The men's team took part in its first international competition in 1990 at the World Lacrosse Championship in Australia, finishing fifth out of five teams.

-Similarly, the Haudenosaunee women's national team represents the Iroquois Confederacy in international women's lacrosse competitions.
-The Iroquois Confederacy women's team, under the name Haudenosaunee, became a full member of World Lacrosse in 2008, and played in its first World Cup Tournament in 2009 in the Czech Republic.
-Their highest finish was 7th place at the 2013 Championship Tournament in Canada.
+The women's program became a full member of World Lacrosse in 2008, and played in its first World Cup tournament in 2009 in the Czech Republic.
+Their highest finish was 7th place at the 2013 championship yournament in Canada.

 THE HAUDENOSAUNEE CONFEDERACY